 Course content

 The subject provides a thorough introduction to nuclear and radiochemistry, with a primary focus on how to work in a radioactivity laboratory.
-Basic radiochemical methods for qualitative and quantitative analysis of radionuclides are reviewed, as well as how radionuclides can be used as tracers to follow processes and reactions
+Basic radiochemical methods for qualitative and quantitative analysis of radionuclides are reviewed, as well as how radionuclides can be used as tracers to follow processes and reactions.
+The course starts with an obligatory intensive course in radiation protection (4 days).?

 Learning outcome